 Remember to ask:

-- About the advantages and disadvantages of paying by insurance or paying with your money held in a trust
+- About the advantages of paying with your money held in a trust

 - What your refund will be if you cancel your insurance policy